OttieOtter

 Fort Davis and Alpine

-While getting settled into Rio Grande Village RV Park, we met a nice couple from Chicago that owned the 22-foot travel trailer parked in the site next to ours.
-They were interested in visiting Boquillas Del Carmen too, but were a little nervous to go by themselves.
+While settling into Rio Grande Village RV Park, we met a young couple from Chicago who owned the 22-foot travel trailer parked in the site next to ours.
+They were interested in visiting Boquillas Del Carmen but were nervous about going alone.
 We agreed to go together and perhaps share some of the "guide" costs, etc.

-Wednesday morning at 9am, we met Paul and Linda at the Boquillas Del Carmen border crossing.
-The border reopened in 2013 after being closed for nearly 12 years, due to the events of 9/11.
+We met Paul and Linda at the Boquillas Del Carmen border crossing mid-morning.
+The border reopened in 2013 after being closed for nearly 12 years due to the events of 9/11.

 Boquillas Del Carmen